AugmenTab/mythic/README.md

 All available Actor types in this system.
 Unimplemented items are *italicized*.

-* Named Character: The primary Actor type for player characters, NPCs, and special Nemesis enemies.
+* **Named Character:** The primary Actor type for player characters, NPCs, and special Nemesis enemies.
 Nearly every aspect of this character sheet can be customized to fine-tune exacting stat requirements.
 * *Bestiary Character*: The Actor type representing all unnamed mooks in the game, pulled from the Bestiary.
-These are made to be generic boilerplate templates for enemies that can be rolled from and adjusted quickly so as to represent a variety of similar enemies. **Development on this Actor type will not begin until after the release of Mythic 4.5.**
+These are made to be generic boilerplate templates for enemies that can be rolled from and adjusted quickly so as to represent a variety of similar enemies. **This Actor type will not be implemented until after the release of Mythic 4.5.**
-* *Flood Character*: An Actor type specifically for the Flood Bestiary, playing to their unique strengths and offers multiple avenues of adjustment for stats and swarm sizes. **Development on this Actor type will not begin until after the release of Mythic 4.5.**
+* *Flood Character*: An Actor type specifically for the Flood Bestiary, playing to their unique strengths and offers multiple avenues of adjustment for stats and swarm sizes. **This Actor type will not be implemented until after the release of Mythic 4.5.**
 * *Vehicle*: The Actor type for vehicles, permitting them to own items and weapons that can be swapped out to represent different configurations without requiring different sheets.

 ### Items

 All available Item types in this system.

-* Ability: All purchasable abilities, as well as abilities unique to particular races or soldier types, traits, and augmentations.
+* **Ability:** All purchasable abilities, as well as abilities unique to particular races or soldier types, traits, and augmentations.
-* Armor: All wearable protective armor suits available in the game.
+* **Armor:** All wearable protective armor suits available in the game.
-* Education: All purchasable educations.
+* **Education:** All purchasable educations.
-* Equipment: All other items that don't fall into any other category are represented by this item type.
+* **Equipment:** All other items that don't fall into any other category are represented by this item type.
-* Weapon: Anything that requires a to-hit roll or deals damage can be made into a weapon, which can be rolled from the owner's sheet to make attacks and post informative messages about the item to chat.
+* **Weapon:** Anything that requires a to-hit roll or deals damage can be made into a weapon, which can be rolled from the owner's sheet to make attacks and post informative messages about the item to chat.
 Weapons come in three main categories: Ranged, Melee, and Thrown.

 ### Compendiums